hallsopp/ebiotic/README.md

 **Disclaimer:**
 The library does not safeguard against misuse of the endpoints (beyond hard-coded polling frequencies) and so it is important to read and understand the terms of use for each API before using this library.
+The library is not affiliated with any of the institutes or services it interacts with.

 ## Installation